Recognizing Patterns in Music and Children’s Literature Lesson Plan, level: K-2

 When you’re done singing, ask the class how many times the specified pattern was repeated.
 If desired, sing the verses again to have students count other patterns that are repeated in the song.

-Advanced Reinforcement and Assessment (Optional) - Identifying and Comparing Patterns and Phrases within a Story
+Advanced Reinforcement and Assessment (Optional) - Identifying and Comparing Patterns and Phrases

 As an additional option, if you have enough copies of the book for the students to share, they can read silently along as you read, but when you come to a repeating phrase they can read it aloud.
 And when they come to the slight differences, you can instruct them to read those words even louder (or silent- your choice) to help them recognize the differences.